witchofthewires/icslab/README.md

 In this section, we will install the OpenPLC Editor, and use it to program the virtual PLC we created in the last section.

 1. Download and install OpenPLC Editor by following the instructions on [this page](https://autonomylogic.com/download/).

+    a.
+Mac users may need to enter Settings > Privacy and Security and select 'Open Anyway' next to OpenPLC.
+It will need to execute from the /Applications folder. (make sure it's in system /Applications, not user /Applications)
 2. Start OpenPLC Editor.
 You should see a screen similar to the following.
 ![OpenPLC Editor on startup](static/openplc_editor_new.png)
 3. Load the sample project 'Blink'.